 An old video that somebody just sent me.
 I don’t think the situation of the Hazaras has improved much since then.
 About the rest of Pakistan, well, terrorism is down, crime is up and down, some things are better.. what do you think?

-He starts with the currents of antisemitism that circulated in 1920 Germany (many of them were pan-European, some were even of Anglo-American origin) and the process by which Hitler rose to power.
-The book makes clear that while antisemitism was commonplace, most Germans were not thinking of systematic genocide; but some violent, sociopathic and/or evil people were, and they gradually coalesced around Hitler and got the chance to put their various demonic ideas into practice using the resources of a modern state.
+Rees starts with the currents of antisemitism that circulated in 1920 Germany (many of these were pan-European, some were even of Anglo-American origin) and the process by which Hitler rose to power.
+The book makes it clear that while anti-semitism was commonplace in Christendom, most Germans were not thinking of systematic genocide; but some violent, sociopathic and evil people were dreaming of it, and they gradually coalesced around Hitler and got the chance to put their demonic ideas into practice, using all the terrifying resources of a powerful modern state.
 Continue reading “Review: The Holocaust, A New History”